 As a whole, Week 17 has increasingly become an entirely different beast from the rest of the regular season over the course of the flex-scheduling era as the league has sought to maximize fairness in determining the last playoff spots, between the move to all division games, the way it’s scheduled, and the numerous rules mentioned above that get thrown out or completely changed.
 The entire schedule gets set only six days in advance, often being announced on NBC itself during the Week 16 Sunday night game, and the overarching concern is making sure teams in the late doubleheader slot have something to play for no matter what the results are in the early slot.
 As mentioned, both CBS and Fox get coast-to-coast doubleheaders with no blackouts.

 NBC gets the only primetime game, but as they’re airing “Game 256” and so their game needs to have the same implications no matter the result of all the other games, their options are fairly constrained.
-As such, all of NBC’s games since the advent of the all-division-games era have been effective division title games (all of them in the NFC and most of them involving the East or North divisions, as it happens), even if the loser might still make the playoffs as a wild card.
-NBC could also air a game where two teams in the same division are vying for a wild card spot with the winner guaranteed to get the spot (and possibly the division title) and the loser guaranteed to be out, but that would require a lot to happen to set that up.
+As such, until 2018 all of NBC’s games since the advent of the all-division-games era had been effective division title games (all of them in the NFC and most of them involving the East or North divisions, as it happens), even if the loser might still make the playoffs as a wild card.
+2018 changed that with NBC airing a game between the Colts and Titans with the winner set to receive the last AFC wild card spot.
 In theory, if the standings set up just right NBC could also air a game where one team is guaranteed to win the division or claim a wild card berth with a win but would fall behind the winner of another game with a loss (so either a game ahead of two teams playing each other they’d lose a tiebreaker to, tied with two teams they’d lose a tiebreaker to, or a half-game ahead), but the NFL would probably prefer to avoid that situation where the other team has nothing to play for, and probably wouldn’t even consider it if the other team did have something to play for but only if the game is played earlier in the day.
 (See here for the league’s tiebreaking procedures.)
 To maximize flexibility, there are no protections this week, and starting in 2016 Week 17 has been exempt from team appearance limits, so the league doesn’t need to worry about maxing any teams out they might want in Week 17 when making flexes earlier in the season.

 Whoof.
 That was a lot of words for something that, given all the restrictions and the league’s tendency to stick with tentative games if there isn’t an overwhelming case to flex it out, really only comes into play once or twice a year outside Week 17, and sometimes no games are flexed out at all (though that’s only happened in 2014 and 2017).
 But now you have some idea of the thought process that goes into scheduling decisions, why your game’s time might have changed on two weeks notice, why a certain game was or wasn’t flexed out, why NBC is still showing the putrid Cowboys (or alternately, the world-beating Cowboys playing some jobber team) this week, and why the Week 17 schedule is so funky.